 Memorable Manitobans: Elmire Jay Harwood Duncan (1873-?)

 Born at Lambton, Ontario on 13 April 1873, son of Park Duncan and Margery McMurray, he obtained a BA degree, became an educator, and married fellow teacher Sue Belle Duncan (1873-?), both working in Medonte Township (1911).
 Moving west, they taught at Lumsden, Saskatchewan (1921-1922) prior to settling in Brandon at 410 Third Street.
-He joined the Brandon School District staff, first as a teacher (1922-1923) and then as Principal (1923-1927) of the Brandon Collegiate Institute.
-He resigned in June 1927, after which his whereabouts are not yet determined.
+He joined the Brandon School District staff following the Brandon Ultimatum, first as a teacher (1922-1923) and then as Principal (1923-1927) of the Brandon Collegiate Institute.
+He resigned in June 1927, after which his whereabouts are as yet unknown.

 Ontario birth registration, Ancestry.

 1911 Canada censes, Automated Genealogy.

 1921 & 1926 Canada censuses, Library and Archives Canada.